fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

 ###  GRADING & RESPONSIBILITIES:

-Your grade will be based on two exams (40 % combined) at the middle and end of the semester, class attendance, participation, and excersises (30% combined), and three written assignments (30% combined).
+Your grade will be based on two exams (40 % combined) at the middle and end of the semester, class attendance, participation, and exercises (30% combined), and three written assignments (30% combined).
 All assignments are due before class on the day they are listed on the syllabus.